MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 - Panning and zooming with either the map buttons or touch.
 - Changing the style of the map to satellite, terrain, or street view.
-- Programatically adding interactable pins with developer-customizable icons to the map.
+- Programmatically adding interactable pins with developer-customizable icons to the map.
 - Developer customization for where the map is centered on initial load.
 - Control for developers over hiding or showing the buttons for panning, zooming, and map styles.